shiva-shivanibokka/Wellnest-Curated-Health-Web-App/application/credentials/README.md

 ### 3. Connect to the EC2 Instance:

 1. Open your terminal.
+2. Navigate to the directory where you saved the `.pem` file (e.g., `cd ~/.ssh/`).
-2. Use the following SSH command:
+3. Use the following SSH command:

     ```bash
-    ssh -i /path/to/your/CodingGators.pem ec2-3-147-96-129.us-east-2.compute.amazonaws.com
+    ssh -i "CodingGators.pem" ubuntu@ec2-3-147-96-129.us-east-2.compute.amazonaws.com
     ```

     * Replace `/path/to/your/CodingGators.pem` with the full path to your `.pem` file (e.g., `~/.ssh/CodingGators.pem`).